Kathryn Segura is an Animal Activist and Trainer who started Code 9 so she could contribute a way to prevent another loss of a animals life.

 Becky worked with Kirby again conducting investigations for "Outrage" and "The Invisible War."

-Becky has spent her days and nights driving around California in her minivan trying to “catch the bad guys” and right the wrongs of the world.
+Becky has spent her days and nights driving around California and New Mexico in her minivan trying to “catch the bad guys” and right the wrongs of the world.